 In the Nutshell

 The UK also has the lowest tax rate for corporate among all the G20 countries, and it stands at 17-18% apart from other incentives and rebates.
 If you are a tech company with patented innovations under your name in the UK, then you have to pay a meager 10% corporate tax on your profits.

 Your company would not get such modest tax rates and business environment anywhere in the world.
 Therefore, what are you waiting for, start working on your business idea and approach a direct lender or a commercial bank for initial funding to start the business.
-UK is a dreamland to start Technology business.
+The UK is a dreamland to start a Technology business.